 So Will You Get an Acrylic or Porcelain Tub?

 Different bathtub materials have pros and cons.
 To decide between acrylic and porcelain, you have to prioritize the advantages and disadvantages, deciding which pros you cannot do without and which cons you can live with.

-After all the stress of choosing a bathtub material and doing a remodel or a new build, you deserve to take the world’s most perfect bath in your new tub!
+And after all the stress of choosing a bathtub material and doing a remodel or a new build, remember to take the world’s most perfect bath in your new tub!